-Why use sync in your mobile app at all?
-You've got a lot on your plate already, from user experience to marketing.
-Why spend time to add another library to your app?
+Mobile apps are hard enough to build.
+Adding even one library to your toolkit can add time to your building process.
+So what is MobileSync and why should you put time into it?
 The short answer: sync provides access to distributed data without the customary burden of network programming at every step of the way.
 If your application is making network calls to get and save user data, using a sync library like Couchbase Lite may cut down on your development time and frustration, while giving additional benefits like a snappier, more reliable user interface.

 Sync means different things to different people.
 Probably the most widely known sync system is the Dropbox cloud service, which is used to synchronize and share files across many computers.
 As long as you have enough space to keep up with your Dropbox, it’s a great way to share files with a team.

-The difference between sync and ordinary cloud data storage, is that sync proactively brings data to the device, whereas cloud storage is typically accessed on a request-by-request basis.
+The difference between sync and ordinary cloud data storage is that sync proactively brings data to the device, whereas cloud storage is typically accessed on a request-by-request basis.
 In Dropbox, you can edit and create new files, even when you are offline.
-When you reconnect any changes you made will sync to the cloud, and any new files will download.
-This means the user (and the application programmer) never have to worry about the current status of the network connection.
+When you reconnect, any changes you made will sync to the cloud, and any new files will download.
+This means the user (and the application programmer) never has to worry about the current status of the network connection.